btholt/complete-intro-to-react-v8/lessons/03-js-tools/E-vite.md

 `dev` will start the devlopment server, typically on [http://localhost:5173/](). `build` will prepare static files to be deployed (to somewhere like GitHub Pages, Vercel, Netlify, AWS S3, etc.) `preview` lets you preview your production build locally.

 > Please close the `file:///` browser tabs you have open and only use the `localhost:1234` ones.
-Now that we're using Parcel the former won't work anymore!
+Now that we're using Vite the former won't work anymore!
 If you see something about `CORS` errors in your console it's because you're probably still looking at the file:/// version and not the local dev server

 ## Alternatives